basnijholt/nijho.lt/content/post/vibe-coding/index.md

 ---
-title: I tried "vibe coding" for 3 hours, my application worked, but then i spent 15 hours fixing it
+title: I tried "vibe coding" for 3 hours, my application worked, but then I spent 15 hours fixing it
 subtitle: A cautionary tale about letting AI generate code without careful review or understanding
 summary: While "vibe coding" can quickly produce working prototypes, my experience shows why it shouldn't be used for production code without careful human oversight.
 projects: []